 Economic Impacts.
-Under all alternatives, the economic impacts of recreational activities (sleigh rides, wildlife viewing, and hunting) would amount to less than 1% of the local economy.
+The economic impacts of recreational activities (sleigh rides, wildlife viewing, and hunting) could decrease by 1% to 7%, with a 7% reduction being the worst case scenario.

 Wildlife Viewing - Direct and secondary impacts of spending by sleigh ride visitors under Alternatives 1 and 5 would generate an estimated \$1.01 million dollars in personal income and 49 jobs annually in the Jackson Hole economy.
 Under Alternatives 2, 3, and 6 fewer elk could reduce sleigh ride operations by up to 41%, resulting in a decline in personal income by \$450,000 per year compared to Alternative 1 and a loss of 22 jobs.
 If sleigh rides were discontinued because of the variable viewing opportunities (and assuming no other viewing opportunities compensated for the loss), all of the related personal income and jobs generated in Jackson Hole under existing conditions would be lost.
 Under Alternative 4 anticipated changes to sleigh ride visitation could be reduced by up to 29%, resulting in personal income falling by an estimated \$334,200 per year and a loss of 16 jobs.